 - Pushing and pulling;

-- Attempting to turn away to prevent from being handcuffed, or
+- Attempting to turn away to prevent being handcuffed, or

 - Any other physical movement designed to impede the arrest.